 Anise, also known as Pimpinella Anisum, is a native herb of the eastern Mediterranean region, including Turkey, Syria, Spain, etc. It grows up to half a meter and bears white flowers in summer, which is why it is known as “Swetapushpa” in Sanskrit.
 Anise has various medicinal benefits and is widely used around the world for an assortment of reasons.
 Anise seeds possess a distinct flavor and aroma, which is widely used in food items.
-Along with its nutritional value, anise seeds holds plenty of benefits for the skin, hair and health.
+Along with its nutritional value, know how anise seeds benefits your skin, hair and health.

 Let’s have a look at the various benefits of Anise: